 Ciara sits on the board of the Cathedral Quarter Arts Festival and writes regularly on art.
 She has produced catalogue essays for the Naughton Gallery, Millennium Court Arts Centre, Ormeau Baths Gallery, University of Ulster and has contributed to journals such as Collected, Visual Arts Newsletter and Paper Visual Arts.

-Alissa was a co-director of Catalyst Arts (Belfast) from 2011 to 2013, where she ran the organisation and worked with local practitioners and international artists such as Phil Collins, Sean Lynch, and Artur Zmijewski.
+Alissa was a co-director of Catalyst Arts (Belfast) (2011 – 2013) where she ran the organisation and worked with local practitioners and international artists such as Phil Collins, Sean Lynch, and Artur Zmijewski.
 At Catalyst, she curated exhibitions such as In A Certain Light (2013) at Lismore Castle; P.O.V. (points of view)(2013) at Monstertruck Dublin; FIX International Performance Arts Festival (2013); Fata Morgana (2012), and delivered projects in a variety of contexts.
-She is a founding member of the PRIME collective, and from 2013 to 2015 she worked for the contemporary photography magazine Source Photographic Review.
+From 2013 to 2015 she worked for the contemporary photography magazine Source Photographic Review.

 She regularly writes for a number of publications, including VAN, Circa Online and Paper Visual.
 She also works as an independent curator and in this capacity has curated projects in galleries such as PS2, Golden Thread, and MCAC Portadown.
-In 2013/14, she was the recipient of the Arts Council of Northern Ireland ACES award for Curatorial Practice.
+She was the recipient of the Arts Council of Northern Ireland ACES award for Curatorial Practice (2013/14).
 She holds an MFA from Ulster University and has given talks and lectures at the invitation of institutions and organisations such as the University of Ulster, National College of Art and Design, Limerick School of Art and Design, Queen’s University, Belfast City Council, the Arts Council of Northern Ireland, Visual Artists Ireland, Plus Tate, and IKT.

 Kim McAleese is a curator based in Belfast and Birmingham.
 She is currently working as Programme Director of Grand Union, a gallery space and artists’ studios in the Birmingham, where she has worked with artists such as Prem Sahib, Emma Hart, Alice Theobald, and Fay Nicolson.